 Did I say romantic?
 While the story of Léon and Mathilda explores an unlikely bond between a lonely assassin who becomes a surrogate-parent figure to a displaced orphan whose parents were killed by a crooked-cop drug dealer, it also becomes darkly romantic.
 Mathilda wants to Léon to teach her how to become a trained killer, a “cleaner”, like him, in exchange for her taking care of Léon’s neglected domestic life ; doing his laundry, going to the store for milk, and cleaning his tiny NYC apartment, including cleaning and maintaining the tools of his trade, his cache of guns.
 What great love story doesn’t begin like this?

 Instead of turning audiences away, however, it grew in stature to become a minor classic.
-Due in no small part to Jean Reno’s well-balanced characterization. (the actor described his method of being strategically passive, while Natalie Portman’s Mathilda character served as the primary navigator) And in large measure due to the discovery of a promising, unknown actress Natalie Portman.
+Due in no small part to Jean Reno’s well-balanced characterization. (the actor described his method of remaining strategically passive, while Mathilda was the driver) And in large measure due to the discovery of a promising, unknown actress Natalie Portman.
 “Léon the Professional” is Portman’s first leading-lady performance.
 Really, it’s her very first movie.
 And even to those who aren’t fans of Natalie Portman (or perhaps because we’re not Portman fans) it might stand, to this day, as her best film role.

 Besson’s pop sensibilities are on display here, with its memorable soundtrack.
 I never would have imagined that a Bjork song could embed itself into the quiet corners of a violent action film, as a sentimental, atmospheric, almost-perfect score, contributing to its enduring appeal.
 Here’s a key scene: